abhaypatro/A-Novel-Approach-to-Improve-Employee-Retention-Using-Machine-Learning/README.md

 # Research - A Novel Heuristic Method to Improve Employee Retention Using Machine Learning

+## Ideas
+- Tradeoff between attrition rate and cost to company ?
 ## Goals
 - Create a good classifier to predict the attrition of an employee correctly
 - Use the classifier to help the company prevent further attrition by making necessary changes by using reverse modelling